Prevent, detect, and manage hypoglycemia

 People with diabetes who use insulin or certain oral antidiabetic drugs must be prepared to deal with hypoglycemia.

-Hypoglycemia occurs when blood glucose levels are below 4.0 mmol/L. If not properly managed, hypoglycemia can be dangerous.
+Hypoglycemia occurs when glucose levels are below 4.0 mmol/L. If not properly managed, hypoglycemia can be dangerous.
 It can be prevented and its consequences limited by being well informed.

 Sometimes hypoglycemia goes unnoticed, especially when it occurs at night.
 One of the best ways to counteract the negative effects of hypoglycemia is to recognize the signs and symptoms.
 These may include: